nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/arc-publications/arc-publication-01-validation.md

 - **(12)** _CQC step 3_: The ARC metadata is converted to a metadata record, which is used by subsequent tools to trigger the data publication and associated creation of a DOI via DataCite for that record.
 - **(13)**: _Test tab_ shows the results of each individual test performed in _CQC step 2_ **(11)**

-## Starting the publication process

-To start the publication process, first make sure to install the [invenio validation package](https://avpr.nfdi4plants.org/package/invenio).
-Clicking on the _publish button_ **(2)** on the ARC homepage will start the publication process.
-Refer to the [ARChigator guide](/nfdi4plants.knowledgebase/datahub/data-publications/datahub-data-publications-archigator) for more information on the publication process.

 ## What to do when the CQC pipeline fails?